Skip to main content

 36 mentions Positive Neutral Negative

 The music in the game is generally described as decent and enjoyable, with some standout tracks that enhance the overall experience, though it often lacks memorability and can feel repetitive.
-While many reviewers appreciate the soundtrack's charm and retro vibe, they note that it doesn't reach the heights of iconic games like Castlevania.
+While many reviewers appreciate the soundtrack's charm and retro vibe, they note that it doesn't reach the heights of classic titles like Castlevania.
 Overall, the music contributes positively to the game's atmosphere, but it may not leave a lasting impression.

 • “Inexistence is a short but charming game with great visuals if you're into 16-bit graphics and an enjoyable soundtrack.”